 Starved Rock State Park is one of Illinois’ most popular outdoor destinations.
 Travelers visit for canyons, waterfalls, overlooks, forest trails, river views, and a nature-focused escape that is fairly accessible from the Chicago area.

 This is a strong option for families, couples, hikers, photographers, and weekend travelers.
-Conditions can vary by season, and popular weekends can get busy, so earlier starts are helpful.
+Conditions can vary by season, and popular weekends can get busy, so earlier starts and realistic expectations help.

 Shawnee National Forest